DutchDevOfficial/MXC_Handbook/handbook/MDFiles/Handbook/handbook.md

 ## MXC is *mined* using the *M2 Pro miner*
 Mining MXC is extremely easy.
-One just needs to purchase the M2 Pro miner, connect it to the Internet, and MXC mining starts immediately.
+One just needs to purchase the M2 Pro miner, download the *DataDash* app, connect the miner to the Internet, and MXC mining starts immediately.
+From user reports, each miner earns from $10 - $14 USD worth of MXC per day.
 The manufacturer of the M2 Pro miner is **MatchX**, located in Berlin, Germany, and the M2 Pro miner can be shipped worldwide.
 One can purchase the M2 Pro miner directly from MatchX (or on Amazon for a bit more).
 For more information and to purchase the M2 Pro miner from MatchX, use this link [www.matchx.io](https://matchx.io/pages/m2-pro-miner).
-(For a 50 euro discount at the MatchX.io site, use **MATCH50** as the Promo Code.)
+(For a 50 euro discount at the matchx.io site, use **MATCH50** as the Promo Code.)

 Also, check out this video to see how easy it is to setup!
 <iframe height="350" src="https://www.youtube.com/watch?v=aKNbnFIazfM" title="MatchX M2 Pro Miner Setup - Complete Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+For a deeper dive into M2 Pro earnings, please read this MXC Foundation article: [M2 Pro Miner Earnings and What's Next](https://medium.com/mxc/insider-report-how-to-improve-your-m2-pro-mining-earnings-whats-next-4569fc931ac4).

+Shipping times for the M2 Pro do vary, depending on locations and warehouse inventory, and have ranged from 2 - 10 weeks in 2021.
+Please ask in the [MXC Telegram](http://t.me/mxcfoundation) group to get the latest shipping times for your area, or look in the *#shipping* room in the [MXC Discord](jttps://mxc.news/mxcdiscord) group for up-to-date reports from users.

 ## What is Miner Health?
 *Miner Health* is the way to keep track of your M2 Pro miner's optimal MXC earning potential, in the DataDash app.
+Currently, by just keeping your M2 Pro:

+- **Powered on**
+- **Online** and
-By keeping your M2 Pro powered on, online, and allowing your mined MXC to accumulate, you will be optimizing your M2 Pro's *health* and thus your MXC earning potential.
+- Allowing your **mined MXC to accumulate** as *Fuel*...

+...you will be optimizing your M2 Pro's *health* and thus your miner's MXC earnings.
+In the future, other *Miner Health* criteria will be introduced which will impact Health and miner earnings if not optimized, and these include:

+- **Elevation**
+- **GPS signal stength**
-In the future, your miner's Elevation, GPS signal stength, Proximity to other M2 Pro miners (more then 50 meters will be ideal), and Orientation (i.e. keeping it upright), will all play roles in your M2 Pro's *Miner Health*.
+- **Proximity to other M2 Pro miners** (more then 50 meters will be ideal), and
+- **Orientation** (i.e. keeping your miner upright).

-Check out [this](https://www.youtube.com/watch?v=r67ZV77U-TQ) YouTube video from *The Nordic Moonshot*, for more information about Miner Health.
+Check out [this](https://www.youtube.com/watch?v=r67ZV77U-TQ) YouTube video from MXC community member *The Nordic Moonshot*, for more information about Miner Health.
+Also, this article from the MXC Foundation should help: [M2 Pro Miner Health](https://blog.mxc.org/miner-health).

 ## Is there a Map of all the M2 Pros in the World?
 Yes, you can find the MXC M2 Pro map here [www.mxcmapper.com](https://mxcmapper.com).
-The blue dots on the map are the M2 Pro miners, and the grey dots are LoRaWAN gateways (which indicate where future IoT and MXC traffic might come from).
+The blue dots on the map are the M2 Pro miners, and the grey dots are LoRaWAN gateways (which indicate where future IoT and MXC traffic, and thus earnings, might come from).
 The map is updated manually every two weeks or so.

 ## The M2 Pro miner is a Multi-Token miner
 The M2 Pro was designed to be a multi-token/multi-coin miner.
-It currently mines MXC, provides a boost to DHX (DataHighway) mining, and BTC (Bitcoin) mining is in [testnet](https://medium.com/mxc/dkp-testnet-analysis-report-data-valuation-discrepancy-insight-596218b9a385).
+It currently mines MXC, provides a boost to [DHX (DataHighway) mining](http://dhxmining.com), and BTC (Bitcoin) mining is in [testnet](https://medium.com/mxc/dkp-testnet-analysis-report-data-valuation-discrepancy-insight-596218b9a385).
 DOT (Polkadot) mining is currently in planning and development.

 ## The App for the M2 Pro miner
 The M2 Pro miner's app is called **DataDash** and you can download it for your Android phone or iPhone, from your phone's app store.
-Also available at  [www.mxc.org/mxcdatadash](https://www.mxc.org/mxcdatadash).
+It is also available at  [www.mxc.org/mxcdatadash](https://www.mxc.org/mxcdatadash).

 ## Smart Cities, MXC IoT Data-handling and Device Provisioning
-The installed M2 Pros are currently mining and earning MXC (about $10-14 USD worth of MXC per day per miner, according to user reports from all over the world).
+As mentioned above, M2 Pro owners are currently mining and earning MXC (about $10-14 USD worth of MXC per day per miner, according to user reports from all over the world).
 And the IoT data-handling part of the MXC network -- a part that will provide additional income -- is ramping up to go live in the future.
 The installed M2 Pros **are already** sensing IoT/LoRaWAN traffic in their environments.
 MatchX, and their non-profit sister organization [The MXC Foundation](http://mxc.org), have been busy working with cities and companies to make Smart Cities, smart-machine bidding and IoT data-traffic processing a reality.

-Recently, as part of the MXC Foundation's continuing plans to roll out MXC around the world, easy-to-use **IoT Device Provisioning** capabilities were launched to allow LoRaWAN IoT sensors to on-board MXC and the MXProtocol securely, easily and efficiently.
+Recently, as part of the MXC Foundation's plans to roll out MXC adoption around the world, easy-to-use **IoT Device Provisioning** capabilities were launched to allow LoRaWAN IoT sensors to on-board MXC and the MXProtocol securely, easily and efficiently.
 If you are a city, business or individual, and you are interested in IoT and Smart City applications -- particularly in **monetizing** your IoT and Smart City applications -- then you can learn more about MXC's IoT Device Provisioning capabilities in this article: [MXC Focuses on Billion Dollar IoT Provisioning Sector](https://medium.com/mxc/mxc-focuses-on-billion-dollar-iot-provisioning-sector-7d4a53235f0b).
 For more information, the MXC Foundation can also be contacted directly at hello@mxc.org or through their website [http://www.mxc.org](http://www.mxc.org).

 ## How MXC stands apart